KrishDave1/Clean-Git-History/README.md

 ### Prerequisites

 - Ensure you have Java installed on your system.
-- Download BFG Repo-Cleaner from [here](https://rtyley.github.io/bfg-repo-cleaner/).
+- Download BFG Repo-Cleaner from [here](https://rtyley.github.io/bfg-repo-cleaner/) or directly from my repo.

 ### Step-by-Step Guide